MicrosoftDocs/query-docs/query-languages/m/custom-numeric-format-strings.md

 To include a backslash in a result string, you must escape it with another backslash (`\\`).

+To include a single quote in a result string, you must escape it with a backslash (`\'`).
+If the single quote was preceded by another single quote that wasn't escaped, the backslash is displayed (`'\'` displays `\`).

+To include a double quote in a result string, you must escape two of them with a backslash (`\""`).

-The following example uses the escape character to prevent the formatting operation from interpreting the "#", "0", and "\" characters as either escape characters or format specifiers.
+The following example uses escape characters to prevent the formatting operation from interpreting the "#", "0", and "\" characters as either escape characters or format specifiers.

 ```powerquery-m
 let